Nominate a Historic Place

 Anyone can apply to have a place or area considered for entry on the List.
 If you wish to nominate a historic place or area, please read this information sheet first.
-To remove a List entry or to request a change to the category or extent, a review will be required so please contact the Registrar.
+To remove a List entry or to request a change to the category or extent, a review will be required so please contact the Manager Heritage Listing.

 These guidelines will help you to answer each question on the application form.
 Following the guidelines will strengthen your application.